-My physical inspection of the roof void area was restricted due to insulation material.
-As a result, the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material and boarding.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.